ember-learn/ember-blog/source/2019-12-20-ember-3-15-released.md

 ...and then explore our completely updated and refreshed guide and API
 documentation:

-* Check out the completely rewritten [core concepts](https://guides.emberjs.com/release/components/) in the guides.
+* Check out the completely rewritten [core concepts section](https://guides.emberjs.com/release/components/) in the guides.
 * Read the [completely updated Super Rentals tutorial](https://guides.emberjs.com/release/tutorial/).
 * Already using Ember and want to adopt Octane?
 See the [Octane Upgrade Guide](https://guides.emberjs.com/release/upgrading/current-edition/) for the most complete